 Michael L. Perlin is Professor of Law Emeritus at New York Law School (NYLS), founding director of NYLS’s Online Mental Disability Law Program, and founding director of NYLS’s International Mental Disability Law Reform Project in its Justice Action Center.
 He is also the co-founder of Mental Disability Law and Policy Associates.
 He has written 31 books and nearly 300 articles on all aspects of mental disability law, many of which deal with the overlap between mental disability law and criminal law and procedure.

-Lisa Drago Piechowski, PhD, ABPP
+Lisa Drago, PhD, ABPP

 Certified in Forensic Psychology, and a Licensed Psychologist